sigsum/sigsum/proposals/2023-08-witness-apis.md

 These are not full fledged specifications, but just API overviews to help pick an option.

+After discussion, we propose picking option 2, the checkpoint-style API.

 ## 1. log.md style API

 This is the closest to the current API, adapted to support arbitrary